infojam-james/jamestest/Bradford-FF/Recommendations.md

-##Update & streamline the referral/triage/allocation process
+##Use the Early Help Gateway to reconfigure the referral/triage/allocation process

 ###Summary of issues
 The principle format for documentation is MS Word and MS Excel documents.
 There are many of these, including: